wp-plugins/zemanta/readme.txt

 Add your blog to our database and after it is approved ([requirements of approval](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-posts-pool-)).
 We will index your posts and if another blogger is writing a post about something similar, we will recommend your related posts to them.
 You can find out who has linked to your posts through your Zemanta dashboard.

-= Do I have to create account with Zemanta or can I just install the plug-in? =
+= Do I have to create account with Zemanta? =

 You don't need an account.
 However if you log-in to Zemanta Dashboard, you will see who else has used your posts as related posts and get emails about it.